 April 15, 2015: Former New England Patriots tight end Aaron Hernandez, 25, was found guilty of first-degree murder.
 He was first charged with killing his fiancé's sister's boyfriend, Odin Lloyd, 27, in 2013.
 According to the prosecution, Hernandez and two other men picked up Lloyd at his home, drove him to a secluded industrial park, and shot him six times.
 They never presented a possible motive for the murder, nor did they find a murder weapon or any witnesses, yet they were still able to convince a jury that Hernandez had orchestrated the killing.
 Security video from his home showed Hernandez holding a gun just a few minutes after Lloyd was killed.

 The two men with Hernandez at the time, Ernest Wallace and Carlos Ortiz, were also charged and will be tried separately.
 Hernandez's lawyers claimed he was but a witness to the crime.
-He was sentenced to life in prison without possibility of parole.
+He was sentenced to life in prison without possibility of parole, however, Hernandez took his own life in April 2017 while incarcerated.

 Nationality: United States of America